 Strong gun laws don’t work.
 Look at Chicago.

 Chicago proves why we must push for strong federal gun laws.
-Many of the guns used in crime in Chicago can be traced back to nearby states with weaker gun laws.
+Many of the crime guns recovered in Chicago and in other cities in states with strong gun violence prevention laws can be traced back to states with weaker gun laws.

 Source: Chicago Police Department, “Gun Trace Report,” 2017; Everytown, “Five Things to Know About Crime Guns, Gun Trafficking, and Background Checks,” 2022.